SystemCo/pizza_delivery_simulator/readme.md

     * Status:      Complete

 * Force application into fullscreen
-    * Assigned on: Friday 03/10/25
+    * Assigned on: Friday 03/28/25
     * Assigned by: David
-    * Due by:      Monday 03/17/25
+    * Due by:      Friday 03/28/25
-    * Status:      Complete
+    * Status:      Incomplete

 ### Fenoon

+* Add two collision detection methods to the Entity class.
+    * One that takes an entity as a parameter;
+    * One that takes an AABB as a parameter.
+    * (this may be a position and two floats for width and height)

+    * Assigned on: Friday 03/28/25
+    * Assigned by: Fenoon
+    * Due by:      Friday 04/5/25
+    * Status:      Incomplete

 * Add pause functionality when <esc> keyboaord key is pressed
     * Assigned on: Monday 03/03/25
     * Assigned by: David
     * Due by:      Monday 03/10/25
-    * Status:      Incomplete
+    * Status:      Complete

 * Add clickable button that will return to play while in pause menu
     * Assigned on: Wednesday 03/12/25